Frequently Asked Questions

 The digital infrared thermal images are sent to medical doctors specially trained in thermography (Thermologists), who will interpret the images and create a report for you.

 How long will it take for me to get the results?

 The report will normally come back to you within 72 hours and you receive this by email; or if you prefer, by post (but this will, of course, take longer).
 Your scan is kept securely on computer.
-You have the opportunity to discuss your results with the thermographer at a later appointment in the clinic, or this can be discussed on a phone appointment.
+You have the opportunity to discuss your results with the thermographer at a later appointment in the clinic if you want to, or this can be discussed on a phone appointment.